Best AR-15 Cleaning Kit 2026: Build Your Own with Hoppe's, Slip 2000, Otis, Breakthrough

 Skip the pre-made kits.
 Spend $55-115 on individual components that are caliber-specific, purpose-built, and individually replaceable.
 Your bore will thank you.

 For the step-by-step cleaning procedure, start with our AR-15 cleaning guide.
-For ongoing maintenance schedules, see the maintenance and armorer schedule.
+For ongoing maintenance schedules, see the maintenance tools buying guide.
 For the tools you need beyond cleaning supplies, check the AR-15 tools guide.
 Browse our full component catalog for everything else.